legendreddragon/legendreddragon.github.io/lord/levels/level10.md

 ### Odds for Gandalf (%)

-Chances of defeating Gandalf with 0 to 60.
+Chances of defeating Gandalf with 0 or 60 Gems.

-*100M trials on each simulation*
+*\*100M trials on each simulation*

 | Kit<br>W/A | 0 G<br> | 0 G<br>H | 30D<br> | 30D<br>H | 30A<br> | 30A<br>H |
 |:----------:|--------:|---------:|--------:|---------:|--------:|---------:|